Education reform: Motivations for education reform

-The "beliefs" of school districts are optimistic that quite literally "all students will succeed", which in the context of high school graduation examination in the United States, all students in all groups, regardless of heritage or income will pass tests that in the introduction typically fall beyond the ability of all but the top 20 to 30 percent of students.
+The "beliefs" of school districts are optimistic that quite literally "all students will succeed", which in the context of high school graduation examination in the United States, all students in all groups, regardless of heritage or income will pass tests typically fall beyond the ability of all but the top 20 to 30 percent of students.
 The claims clearly renounce historical research that shows that all ethnic and income groups score differently on all standardized tests and standards based assessments and that students will achieve on a bell curve.
 Instead, education officials across the world believe that by setting clear, achievable, higher standards, aligning the curriculum, and assessing outcomes, learning can be increased for all students, and more students can succeed than the 50 percent who are defined to be above or below grade level by norm referenced standards.

-States have tried to use state schools to increase state power, especially to make better soldiers and workers.
+States have tried to use state schools to increase state power, especially to make better soldiers and workers, and increase nationalism.
 This strategy was first adopted to unify related linguistic groups in Europe, including France, Germany and Italy.
 Exact mechanisms are unclear, but it often fails in areas where populations are culturally segregated, as when the U.S. Indian school service failed to suppress Lakota and Navaho, or when a culture has widely respected autonomous cultural institutions, as when the Spanish failed to suppress Catalan.

-Many students of democracy have desired to improve education in order to improve the quality of governance in democratic societies; the necessity of good public education follows logically if one believes that the quality of democratic governance depends on the ability of citizens to make informed, intelligent choices, and that education can improve these abilities.
+Advocates of democracy suggest that improving public education leads to better government.
+They reason that democracies rely on citizens who can think clearly and make informed decisions, and education helps people develop those abilities.

 Politically motivated educational reforms of the democratic type are recorded as far back as Plato in The Republic.
 In the United States, this lineage of democratic education reform was continued by Thomas Jefferson, who advocated ambitious reforms partly along Platonic lines for public schooling in Virginia.

 Another motivation for reform is the desire to address socio-economic problems, which many people see as having significant roots in lack of education.
 Starting in the 20th century, people have attempted to argue that small improvements in education can have large returns in such areas as health, wealth and well-being.
 For example, in Kerala, India in the 1950s, increases in women's health were correlated with increases in female literacy rates.
 In Iran, increased primary education was correlated with increased farming efficiencies and income.
 In both cases some researchers have concluded these correlations as representing an underlying causal relationship: education causes socio-economic benefits.
 In the case of Iran, researchers concluded that the improvements were due to farmers gaining reliable access to national crop prices and scientific farming information.